-Definition 2.4 (unions, intersections and disjoint unions).
-Given are two arbitrary sets A and B. No assumption is made that either one is contained in the other or that either one is not empty!
+Definition 2.4 (unions, intersections and disjoint unions of two sets).
+Given are two sets A and B. No assumption is made that either one is contained in the other or that either one is not empty!

-- The union A∪B (pronounced "A union B") is defined as the set of all elements which belong to at least one of A, B. - The intersection A ∩ B (pronounced "A intersection B") is defined as the set of all elements which belong to both A and B. - We call A and B disjoint, also mutually disjoint, if $A \cap B = \emptyset$.
+- The union A∪B (pronounced "A union B") is defined as the set of all elements which belong to at least one of A, B. - The intersection $A \cap B$ (pronounced "A intersection B") is defined as the set of all elements which belong to both A and B. - We call A and B disjoint, also mutually disjoint, if $A \cap B = \emptyset$.
 We then often write $A \uplus B$ (pronounced "A disjoint union B") rather than $A \cup B$.

-Figure 2.2: Union and intersection of sets
+Figure 2.2: Union and intersection of sets \Box